smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 ---

 Although we already covered numerous basics in x86 assembly so far, one thing that has not been discussed yet is the use of **floating point** computation : namely numbers with a **decimal** part.
-As we are used to working with computers, we love integers 🥰!
+However when working with computers, we love integers 🥰!
 No rounding, no loss of precision, no [absorption problems](https://softwareengineering.stackexchange.com/questions/310173/floating-point-absorption-phenomena-and-ulp), etc..
 Unfortunately, non-integer values arise in many real world problems hence it is rather useful to know a little bit about them.

 In this post, we will write a program that draws an ASCII version of the Mandelbrot set.